 - There are Some Important Mistakes You Need to Avoid.
 Finally, when you get divorced, in addition to taking a number of proactive steps, you also need to avoid some potentially costly mistakes.
 To learn more, you can read: 5 Mistakes People Make When Going Through a Divorce in Illinois.

 Schedule a Free Initial Divorce Consultation in Gurnee and Chicago, IL

 If you are considering a divorce and would like more information about what you can expect along the way, we encourage you to contact us for a free, no-obligation consultation.
-To speak with Gurnee divorce attorney Deanna J. Bowen in confidence, please call 847-623-4002 or request an appointment online today.
+To speak with Gurnee and Lake County, IL divorce attorney Deanna J. Bowen in confidence, please call 847-623-4002 or request an appointment online today.